Risks and causes of nasal and sinus cancers

 Human papilloma virus (HPV)

 HPV is a common virus affecting most people at some point in their lives.
 There are many different types of HPV.
 For most people HPV doesn’t cause any harm but for some it can cause cancer.
-Research shows that it around 1 in 5 people with cancer of the nasal cavity or sinuses have HPV.
+Research shows that around 1 in 5 people with cancer of the nasal cavity or sinuses have HPV.

 Smoking increases your risk of nasal cavity cancer.
 Cancers of the nasal cavity are quite rare, even in people who smoke, but smoking does increase your risk.